-With gusting winds whipping throughout the High Desert just the day before, anxious teams began descending upon the Solar Cook-Off early Saturday morning.
-Despite their concerns, the weather remained calm, and cooking time began promptly at 9:30, ending 2:30.
-Most of the teams successfully completed the competition, with only a few of the teams having partial dishes disqualified from their menu for failing to reach acceptable cooking temperature, as required by San Bernardino County Health & Safety regulations.
+Thirteen teams arrived early to start preparing their recipes and setup their cookers.
+Cooking time began promptly at 9:30, ending 2:30.
+Despite the start of a beautiful calm day, windy conditions appeared by 1pm but most of the teams remained in the competition with only a few of the teams having partial dishes disqualified from their menu for failing to reach acceptable cooking temperature as required by San Bernardino County Health & Safety regulations.

 First place teams in three age groups took home $250 and $200 cash prizes.

 The first-place winners for Design were: Desert Knolls Elementary (Soaring Eagles), Apple Valley (4-6); Twentynine Palms Junior High School (Team Trio), Twentynine Palms (7-9); and Apple Valley High School (Eco Clubbers), Apple Valley (10-12).
 Second place winners included: Lucerne Valley Elementary (The Crazy Cookers), Lucerne Valley (4-6), Daisy Gibson School (L.E.D.’s), Palmdale (7-9), and Apple Valley High School (B.A.C.K.S.).
 Rounding out the Design category were third place winners: Galileo Academy (All Fired Up), Victorville (4-6), Barstow Junior High School (BJHS Science Rockets), Barstow (7-9) , and Sultana Hihg School (Sultana Solar Bears), Hesperia (10-12).